HyperEntangledQubit/leetcode/README.md

 # leetcode
 Solutions to leetcode problems in various languages.

-Time permitting will add unittests and maybe some microbenchmarks
+Time permitting will add unittests and maybe some microbenchmarks.

+## Proposed languages:

+- Python
+- C++
+- Rust
+- Golang
+- Perl